Distrotech/libixion/Threaded cell calculation.markdown

 # Introduction
-One of the goals of designing the cell calculation framework in Ixion is to allow concurrent execution of multiple formula cells while satisfying correct ordering due to cell dependencies.
+One of the goals of designing the cell calculation framework in Ixion is to allow concurrent execution of multiple formula cells while satisfying correct ordering per cell dependencies.
 The framework should also allow a non-parallel execution of cell calculation if the caller so desires.
 In parallel execution mode, the caller should be able to specify the number of threads to use at run-time.

 # Reference
 * [Boost Thread](http://www.boost.org/doc/libs/1_43_0/doc/html/thread.html) - Boost Thread library documentation.